kvcache-ai/kvcache-blog/content/repo/exllama/index.md

 ---

 title: Exllama
 summary: An inference library for running local LLMs on modern consumer GPUs.

+  ExLlamaV2 supports the same 4-bit GPTQ models as V1, but also a new "EXL2" format.
+EXL2 is based on the same optimization method as GPTQ and supports 2, 3, 4, 5, 6 and 8-bit quantization.
+The format allows for mixing quantization levels within a model to achieve any average bitrate between 2 and 8 bits per weight.

 date: 2024-06-15
 showData: false
 # authors: